ebdrup/json-schema-benchmark/README.md

 ## `jsck` failed tests

-jsck did not set default property in test &quot;invalid type for default, still valid when the invalid default is used&quot;

-jsck did not set default property in test &quot;invalid string value for default, still valid when the invalid default is used&quot;

 jsck could not instantiate with schema for &quot;valid definition&quot;.
 This is multiple tests failing. **This excludes this validator from performance tests** (Unresolvable $ref values: [&quot;http:&#x2F;&#x2F;json-schema.org&#x2F;draft-04&#x2F;schema#&quot;])